Newteinog/Portfolio/index.md

 In this project, I performed open-source intelligence (OSINT) reconnaissance to identify subdomains associated with a target organization.
 The objective was to understand how attackers gather publicly available information before attempting to exploit vulnerabilities.

-Using tools such as Amass, Subfinder, crt.sh, and httpx, I collected data about subdomains connected to the organization’s infrastructure.
-Each tool produced slightly different results, which demonstrated how combining multiple reconnaissance methods can provide a more complete picture of an organization’s online presence.
+Using tools such as Amass, Subfinder, crt.sh, and httpx, I collected data on subdomains associated with the organization’s infrastructure.
+Each tool produced slightly different results, demonstrating that combining multiple reconnaissance methods can provide a more complete picture of an organization’s online presence.

 Through this process, I learned that organizations often expose additional services or development environments through subdomains that may not be actively monitored.
 From a security perspective, these overlooked systems can become entry points for attackers.

 This project helped me better understand the reconnaissance phase of the cybersecurity attack lifecycle and reinforced the importance of monitoring publicly exposed infrastructure.
+Also, it relates to stewardship and service, as understanding exposed systems helps protect organizations and the people who depend on them.

 ---